penninesoaringclub/newsletter/content/posts/2024-05/index.md

 It occurred to me that this climb just may be a sea breeze convergence, a moment of roughness and decreasing wind speed raised that suspicion and fearing our tailwind would turn into a headwind we each took the final climb higher than we needed.
 Alex and I sailed in with >3,000' to spare.

 [![](rm10.jpg)](rm10.jpg)
-*18:32 A well research LZ is a low stress LZ*
+*18:32 A well researched LZ is a low stress LZ*

 On final glide I'd reminded the gang that time was of the essence; a quick pack and jog to the station to ensure we made the last train.
 They heeded my advice and t'was I the laggard of the bunch being assisted to pack my glider away, how embarrassing!